Creating Articles automatically from Ticket comments with DevRev Snap-in

 Conclusion

 Initially, I designed the system to extract URLs from the Description, but based on team member feedback, I changed it to retrieve from customer messages.
-Sharing URLs via comments and then marking as Resolved is a more natural operational flow and doesn't clutter the Description.
+Sharing the URL in a comment before setting to Resolved creates a more natural operational flow and keeps the Description clean.

 Snap-ins are suitable for cases requiring external HTTP requests or complex data processing.
-For workflows that can be completed solely with DevRev object operations, GUI-based Workflows are more appropriate, and it's best to choose based on your needs.
+If your flow can be completed with just DevRev object operations, GUI-based Workflows are more appropriate, and it's best to choose based on your specific needs.